 All participants in the Institute are invited to submit proposals for posters, participant idea exchanges, Teaching Slam presentations, and Demo Demo demonstrations.
 Submissions must be related to the teaching of psychology.
 The deadline for submitting a Teaching Slam or Demo Demo proposal is September 15, 2017.
-For Poster and Participant Idea Exchange proposals, the deadline is October 1, 2017.
+For Poster and Participant Idea Exchange proposals, the deadline has been extended to October 15, 2017.
 Later proposals will be considered if space remains available.
+We shall only consider an author’s second submission of the same type of presentation when all first submissions have been considered (around the middle of November).
 Presenters of accepted proposals must register for the conference by November 15 to have their titles included in the conference program and posted on the NITOP website.
 Submissions of second poster or PIE proposals are welcome from registered participants, but if accepted, these submissions will be held until November 15, when we will be able to determine whether all first submissions have been accommodated and space remains for second posters and PIEs by the same first author.

 If you have any difficulty with the online proposal submission process (through the “Submit a proposal” button below), please contact Joanne Fetzner at email@example.com or Robert Hendersen at firstname.lastname@example.org.

 Posters should present original work pertinent to any aspect of the teaching of psychology.
 Suitable topics may include but are not limited to assessment of teaching techniques and strategies, teaching innovations, curricular innovations, strategies and fresh approaches to advising, new course ideas, methods to enrich existing courses, course content innovations, ethical challenges in teaching, and philosophical approaches to teaching.
 Especially welcome are proposals that include empirical evaluation of the technique or strategy described in the poster.